deanberris/cpp-netlib-boostcon-paper/cpp-netlib.rst

 The cpp-netlib project started on May 20, 2007 when the first check-in was recorded on the public Sourceforge subversion repository.
-The objectives of the project was to develop a C++ library that:
+The objectives of the project was to develop a C++ networking library that:

   * Is of high quality, portable, and easy to use.